 It can be very difficult when your partner takes issue with some aspect of your history or experience.
 Is it possible that her concern is motivated by homophobia (fear of or dislike of lesbian, gay, or bisexual people)?
 If so, is she willing to work through that?
 If the answer is yes, you can begin to approach the conversation together (Homophobic roommate in the Go Ask Alice!
 Relationships archives may help you figure out how you’d like to best approach this conversation).
 If the answer is no, then ultimately you may have to decide if you want to continue trying to reassure her.
 You can’t change your partner's reaction, but you can decide how much you want to be exposed to it.
-While you care about your partner, you also express an unmet need to be fully accepted for who you are.
+While you care about your partner, you also express a need to be fully accepted for you who are and your experiences.
 Moving forward, ask her to talk openly and honestly with you about her concerns or ask your partner to speak with someone else they trust about this issue to take some of the pressure off you.
 If these don’t seem possible, consider whether you could continue to be in a relationship with someone who doesn’t accept your past.
 Only you can know what's right for you.
 Whatever you decide, remember that there’s nothing strange, wrong, or unusual about having had same-sex sexual partners.
 You may also find working with a mental health professional to be helpful, as they can help you navigate these concerns in this and any future relationships.

 Hopefully these strategies can help your ghosts fade away so your past is just your past — worth celebrating and accepting exactly as it is.Alice!